narkisr-deprecated/puny/README.md

 ; the entity gets updated on the fly
 (:tires (get-car 123)) ;=> {:license 123 :color "black" :tires "big"}
 ```

+## Caveats
+Puny is not transactional, some underlying operations might span multiple operations, in case where consistency and atomicity are important its recommended to use [locks](https://github.com/ptaoussanis/carmine/blob/master/src/taoensso/carmine/locks.clj) on entity ids.

 # Copyright and license

 Copyright [2013] [Ronen Narkis]